Trade union members and strikes

 With regard to work stoppages, the purpose is to provide an overview of the numbers of work stoppages, working days lost and the number of members who are involved in work stoppages.
 Statistics Norway have since 1922, except for the years 1940-1944, produced annually statistics of work stoppages.

 Major users are research institutions and the media.
-By agreement, the statistics are reported to ILO.

-The enterprise population includes all enterprises in The Central Register of Establishments and Enterprises under the industrial groups "Activities of business employers’ organization" and "Activities of trade unions".
 The association population cover employers' and national associations for wage earners that assist their members in wage agreements and wage negotiations as well as the main associations to which the individual organizations belong.
 Organizations that limit their activities to questions of a purely professional nature are not included in the statistics.

 The statistics on work stoppages cover industrial disputes, or work stoppages that are affected by employees or one or several employers.
 A work stoppage defines as a temporary work stoppage consciously put into action by a group of employees (strike) or one or several employers (lock-out) to force a claim.